JohnEarnest/ok/docs/Manual.md

 		  10010b
 		1 0 0 1 0

+	Byte lists consist of `0x` followed by an even number of hexadecimal digits.
+Each byte is interpreted as the equivalent ascii character for prettyprinting purposes.

+		0x414243
+		0x6a6b

 	Mixed-type lists are enclosed in `()` and each element should be separated by a semicolon:

 		(1 2 3;"food";`b)